instances-generator/OLA/README.md

 | `I` | [Ops] | Binary vector: 1 if patient is infectious |
 | `L` | [Ops] | Binary vector: 1 if patient is allergic to latex |

+Room's blocks are supposed to follow the patern : of each groups of four rooms are in the same block

  ## 📂 Output Format